scipy-conference/scipy_proceedings/output/geoffrey_poore/geoffrey_poore.rst

    & - \frac{1}{4} + \frac{1}{4} \sqrt{17}\end{bmatrix}`

-Notice that the printed content appears as a single uninterrupted line, even though it was produced by multiple print functions.
+Notice that the printed content appears as a single uninterrupted line, even though it was produced by multiple prints.
 This is because the printed content is interpreted as LaTeX code, and in LaTeX an empty line is required to end a paragraph.